-Chris Pratt Joins Katherine Schwarzenegger for a Family Meal
+Chris Pratt Joins Katherine Schwarzenegger for a Family Dinner

 Chris Pratt and Katherine Schwarzenegger are going strong.

-The couple was photographed leaving a church service in L.A.
-Sunday morning.
-The Jurassic Park: Fallen Kingdom actor, 39, and Maverick and Me author, 28, were all smiles as they said goodbye to friends, then drove to get Chris' Tesla washed.
-After making a pitstop at the Montage Hotel in Beverly Hills, Chris joined Katherine's family for a meal at Maria Shriver's home; her brother, Patrick Schwarzenegger, shared a clip of the couple on Instagram Stories.
+The couple were photographed leaving a church service in L.A. at 10:30 a.m. yesterday.
+The Jurassic Park: Fallen Kingdom star, 39, and Maverick and Me author, 28, were all smiles as they said goodbye to friends, then drove to the Montage Hotel in Beverly Hills for a romantic (and private!) two-hour lunch.
+Later, while getting Chris' car washed, an onlooker saw him "teasing her with the vacuum" so that it "would suction her."
+Katherine enjoyed the playful prank, the onlooker says.
+"He's a total goofball she was giggling the whole time.
+She's really into him; you can tell.
+They aren't trying to hide anything.
+It looks like they're really enjoying one another."
+Next up, the couple joined Katherine's family for a meal at Maria Shriver's home; her brother, Midnight Sun star Patrick Schwarzenegger, shared a brief clip of the duo on Instagram Stories.

+Before dinner was served, the couple spent some time riding Bird scooters around Maria's neighborhood.
+As Chris passed the paparazzi, he joked, "It would be funny if we ate s--t right now, right?"
+According to an onlooker, Katherine "laughed hysterically at that as they passed."

 It was Maria who played matchmaker for her daughter and Chris, according to sources.
 The couple was first seen together on Father's Day at a romantic picnic in Santa Barbara, Calif., al though they'd been on "multiple dates" before then and had been "talking consistently" for about "two months or so."
 Chris and Katherine "both really like each other," a source told E!
 News at the time.
 "Chris is smitten by Katherine and is super happy about how it's going so far."